use of the amorphous phase of compounds has become the method of choice for

 overcoming oral bioavailability problems related to poor solubility.
 Due to the

-unstable nature of gases the preparation method of the amorphous gas can have a
+unstable nature of the amorphous material the preparation method can have a

 profound impact on the morphology and mechanical properties of the amorphous

 phase.
 In order to understand the impact of method of preparation, this study

 explores the effect of co-precipitation and spray drying methods on the morphology

 and mechanical properties of the ASD powder using an in-house development

 compound (GDC-A) as an example.
 The effectiveness of acoustic mixing, a new

 technology, to generate co-precipitated ASDs was also studied.